jglanz/AMD_OC_Ryzen/README.md

 ![Test Image 2](Images/AGPMInj-RX580.jpg)

 Other groupings within the Kexts folder include the BT/Wifi kexts: AirportBrcmFixup, BrcmBluetoothInjector, BrcmFirmwareData, BrcmPatchRAM3, and BT4LEContinuityFixup.
-If you've swapped out the stock Intel BT module for a Mac-compatible version (as described here https://forum.amd-osx.com/viewtopic.php?p=53060#p53060), you'll want all of these enabled within the config.plist file.
+If you've swapped out the stock Intel BT module for a Mac-compatible version, as described here [Swapping BT Module] (https://forum.amd-osx.com/viewtopic.php?p=53060#p53060), you'll want all of these enabled within the config.plist file.
 On the other hand, if you've added a PCIe BT/WiFi card such as the Fenvi FV-T919 (which has a Broadcom 94360CD), then most of these kext files are optional.
 A few other files will vary depending on whether you're using a swapped BT (SBT) or PCIe BT (PCIeBT).
 Those changes will be described below.

 Yet another grouping are the essential kexts: AppleALC, AppleMCEReporterDisabler, Lilu, SmallTreeIntel82576_mod, VirtualSMC and WhateverGreen (WEG).
 MacProMemoryNotificationDisabler is required for SMBIOS MacPro7,1.
 Within the config.plist file, in the Kernel section, Lilu must be first in order, followed by VirtualSMC.
 Similarly, WEG should be present before other graphics related kext files.

-NVMeFix (https://github.com/acidanthera/NVMeFix), ThunderboltReset (https://github.com/osy86/ThunderboltReset) and SMCAMDProcessor (https://github.com/trulyspinach/SMCAMDProcessor) are useful for adjusting the functioning of NVMe drives, setting up power for TB3, and providing CPU temperature and frequency information.
+[NVMeFix](https://github.com/acidanthera/NVMeFix), [ThunderboltReset](https://github.com/osy86/ThunderboltReset) and [SMCAMDProcessor](https://github.com/trulyspinach/SMCAMDProcessor) are useful for adjusting the functioning of NVMe drives, setting up power for TB3, and providing CPU temperature and frequency information.
 ACPIDebug (and the companion SSDT-RMDT.aml file) will only be used to debug and trouble shoot TB3 SSDTs at a future date.
 Both of these files should presently be disabled and may be deleted at your choice.

 The above kext files may be updated independent of this repository using Hackintool, Kext Updater or OCBuilder.
 However, the final kext group described in the next paragraph are unique to this build and should not normally need updating, especially by a third party source.
 Nor, should other USBPort kext files be used in conjunction with them.